-What’s more, companies are realizing that co-location (a single office site with employees physically huddled together) is not the only way to achieve creativity, innovation and productive growth.
+Thanks to Gmelius, companies can rest assured that having their teams in-office is not the only way to achieve creativity, innovation and productive growth.

-Remote working has become the new currency underlying the work structure of companies everywhere.
-Adobe, Dell, Amazon, Xerox, Zapier and, of course, the remote work pioneer Buffer have some or all of their workforce dispersed around the globe, helping them achieve their company vision with as much passion as a co-located team.
+This is not new to many of the world's largest companies, including Adobe, Dell, Amazon, Xerox, Zapier, and the remote work pioneer Buffer.
+With most of their workforce dispersed around the globe, they are able to achieve their company vision with as much passion as an in-office team.

-Reports show that, globally, 70% of people work remotely at least once a week, with 53% working from home at least half of the week. *
+Reports show that, globally, 70% of people work remotely at least once a week, with 53% working from home at least half of the week. - cnbc.com

-Letting employees ditch the desk and work remotely comes with several perks, like lower overheads, less time commuting to and from work and increased productivity.
-As a side effect, you have happier employees who get to take advantage of a flexible work model that inspires autonomy.
+Letting employees work remotely comes with several perks.
+Besides keeping everyone happy and healthy, you can look forward to lower overheads, less time commuting to and from work and increased productivity.
+As a side effect, you will have more effective employees who get to take advantage of a flexible work model that inspires autonomy.
 Also, with remote working as an option, employers don’t have to limit their team’s talent pool by geography.

-Despite all these benefits, there’s still a little friction when it comes to fully embracing remote working as a company’s canonical work model, or even offering it as a part-time alternative.
-Most of the hesitation comes from misconceptions – the biggest being that team collaboration is somehow directly proportional to proximity.
+Despite all these benefits, there’s still a little friction when it comes to fully embracing remote working or even offering it as a part-time alternative.
+Most of the hesitation comes from misconceptions - the biggest ones being the loss of visibility and that team collaboration is somehow directly proportional to proximity.

 Boosting Collaboration within a Remote Team

-For a workplace to run like a well-oiled machine, communication is everything.
+For a workplace to run like a well-oiled machine, visibility and communication is key.
 Especially when you’re collaborating on projects that contain deadlines for multiple deliverables.

 In traditional office spaces, you can just walk over to your colleagues and ask for an update.
 Alternatively, you can call an impromptu meeting in the conference room and expect everyone to be there.
 However, when your colleagues are distributed across cities and countries, this is not a viable option.